-Traditionally, Musk mallow is cultivated for its seeds, which are used in perfumes as a substitute for Musk, and for its essential oil, which is used in traditional medicines and food preparations.
-Moreover, it produces a fibre used locally to clarify sugar, and the young leaves and fruits are eaten as vegetables.
-Musk mallow tea is excellent for sore throats and upset stomachs.
+Historically, Musk Mallow has been grown for its seeds, which serve as a substitute for musk in perfumes, and for its essential oil, which is utilized in traditional medicine and food preparations.
+Additionally, the plant yields a fiber locally employed for clarifying sugar, while the young leaves and fruits are consumed as vegetables.
+Drinking Musk Mallow, tea is also known to alleviate sore throats and digestive discomfort.

-How to sow and care for Hibiscus Musk Mallow Seeds
+How to sow and care for Musk Mallow

-You don't have to worry about the plants as long as they have access to moist, well-drained, rich organic soil and full sunlight.
+You don't have to worry about the plants if they can access moist, well-drained, rich organic soil and full sunlight.
 Plants will thrive this way without the need for staking.
-Transplanting young plants or moving them to another part of the garden is an option.
-You should water your Mallow plants well and fertilize them with a balanced fertilizer if they are blooming.
+It is an option to transplant young plants or move them to another part of the garden.
+You should water your Mallow plants well and fertilize them with a balanced fertilizer if they bloom.
 Cut back the musk mallow plants hard in August after the bloom season to encourage them to survive.